 • Plant a container garden… watch it shrivel… blame the plants

 • Name your philodendron… name its leaves… ask them to call you Grandma

 • Aggressively, neurotically clean/clear rooms, closets and cupboards

 • Set up a garage sale, but don't open the door… you might need that stuff

-• Leave the mail in the mailbox and pretend you're on vacation
+• Leave the mail in the mailbox for weeks and pretend you're on vacation

 • Paint the utility room… again… same color… no reason